 If we think it necessary to apply any exemptions, we will seek guidance from our DPO.
 In limited circumstances, we may also refuse a request on the basis that it is manifestly unreasonable or excessive.

-For secondary settings only:

-If a subject access request is made by a parent whose child is 12 years of age or over, we may consult with the child or ask that they submit the request on their own behalf or confirm permission for the request.
-This decision will be made based on the capacity of the pupil in question.

-For maintained and special schools only:

-Requests received from parents asking for information falling under the pupil’s education record will be dealt with under the Education (Pupil Information) (England) Regulations 2005 and responded to within 15 school days.
-Any charges which arise from this request will be applied at our discretion.

 Internal Review

 Complaints in relation to SARs and other data subject rights will be processed as an internal review request.